deejaygraham/omspa/list-of-strategies-discovering-new-strategies-and-patterns.md

 ---
-title: List of strategies: Discovering new strategies and patterns
+title: List of strategies - Discovering new strategies and patterns
 layout: default
 ---